shigeyukey/Anki-Terminator-/README.md

 ### 1.Always tab

 *  AI : ChatGPT, GoogleBard, BingChat
-*  Translate : The default prompt is English, so non-native English speakers cannot use it, but you can request translation to ChatGPT using prompts.
+*  Translate : The default prompt is English, so non-native English speakers cannot use it,<br>
+   but you can request translation to ChatGPT using prompts.<br>
-   The "{}" is auto-replaced with the language used by Anki.
+   The "{}" is auto-replaced with the language used by Anki.<br>

 ![image](https://github.com/shigeyukey/Anki-Terminator-/assets/124401518/cacdeb42-663f-4724-8bd5-94a67daf17df)<br>